-Plea agreements are not best in every case, and your lawyer should be ready and able to take your fight all the way to a jury of your peers.
+Plea agreements are not best in every case, and attorney should be ready and able to take your fight all the way to a jury of your peers.
 That being said, if the prosecution has a particularly strong case and acquittal seems unlikely, having an attorney that understands how to negotiate with prosecutors is a critical skill necessary to secure a favorable plea agreement.

 What is the difference between a felony and a misdemeanor?